Corkskru/3D-Object-Detection-Using-Lidar/writeup.md

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

+**Camera highlights**
+- Solid data acquisition sensor useful in image processing(traffic signs, lane detection etc)
+- Better performance highly reflective surface/environment.
+- Poor performance in low-light / night time.

+**Lidar highlights**
+- Great in low-light/night-time
+- Provides fairly accurate spatial information on objects within its FOV.

+Autonomous/Car Safety is a massive topic in the industrial automotive industry.
+Its very risky to perform tracking using just one sensor - hence, we should perform fusion of both to provide robust results and maintain high safety standards.
+Moreiver, from this project, we can clearly see that with the fusion, RMSE numbers look better and reliable.

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?

+Following are some points which can be pose as a challenge to this sensor fusion system we have:
+- Night-time testing scenarios that can potentially affect the performance of this model.(there are no night-time or low visibility frames provided as input yet)
+- Rough weather might impact performance as well.
+(Rain/snow/dust/mist etc)
+- Multiple object occlusion varying in sizes and shapes.
+For example, cars or animals in the way .. how will this model perform when fed that as an input ?
+- Also, non linear measurements provided in the lidar where objects move side-ways and not just in a linear fashion ,like, in this model.

 ### 4. Can you think of ways to improve your tracking results in the future?

+We can try and experiment with the following points to probably improve tracking results :
+- SNN is not efficient enough for data association - maybe experiment with GNN and JPDA.
+- Incorporate more diverse or even the same lidars and cameras on the vehicle - for better performance and results.
+- Fine tune the params provided in the script.